aabeveridge/aabeveridge.github.io/new-nav/src/md/twitter.md

 ---
-title: 'MassMine: Twitter'
+title: Twitter Tasks
 ...
 <div class="hint">To access Twitter using MassMine you must first authenticate.
-This is a requirement of Twitter. <a href="/docs/authorization.html">Authorization is simple</a>, and only has to be completed once.</div>
+This is a requirement of Twitter. <a href="authorization.html">Authorization is simple</a>, and only has to be completed once.</div>

 To authenticate with Twitter, run